 “What we found is that – let’s say a smart and agreeable robot, the participant would approximately take 35 seconds before they would have completed the switching-off procedure.”

-My actions are unlikely to singlehandedly save our ecosystems but the least I can do is offer a little mercy.
+It annoys my fiance to no end, and I realize my actions are unlikely to singlehandedly save our ecosystems from destruction, but I figure the least I can do is offer a little mercy.